Lucaffo/github-wallpapers/README.md

 Actually there are only ultrawide resolution, feel free to add new canvas with you style.

 **Note 2:**
 You can make these wallpapers with the software you like the most.
-Do not feel forced to use Adobe, on the contrary we encourage the use of open source software such as [Krita](https://krita.org/en/), [Inkscape](https://inkscape.org/), [GIMP](https://www.gimp.org/) etc..
+Do not feel forced to use Adobe, we encourage the use of open source software such as [Krita](https://krita.org/en/), [Inkscape](https://inkscape.org/), [GIMP](https://www.gimp.org/) etc..

 ## How to contribute